HIT-Tools/ams/README.md

 Contributions to this repository must be under CC-BY-SA 4.0

 Disclaimers: The information presented must not be used for crital or life threatening scenarios without appropriate testing and certification.
-Refer DISCLAIMER.md for complete disclaimer.
+Kindly refer DISCLAIMER.md for complete disclaimer.